 What is premature optimization?

-When I heard the term of PO the first time, I immediately thought of (almost) the right thing:
+When we heard the term of PO the first time, we immediately thought of (almost) the right thing:

 Optimizing stuff, before they are even ready to see the world through mature eyes.